openjdk/guide/src/index.md

 >
 > See the `ssh-socks5-proxy-connect` man page and `ssh-config` man page for more information.
 Other systems may require proxy access via other programs.
 Some Linux distributions provide the `corkscrew` package which provides ssh access through HTTP proxies.
 >
-> **It is recommended that all users check with their network administrators before installing any kind of TCP forwarding tool on their network.
+> **It's recommended that all users check with their network administrators before installing any kind of TCP forwarding tool on their network.
 Many corporations and institutions have strict security policies in this area.**

 > ---